 If you’re one of the millions of employees who rapidly transitioned from working in an office to working out of your home, it’s time to get your ducks in a row.
 More specifically, your security ducks.
-When you work in an office, there are often strong security measures already in place and a handy tech team that helps prevent cyber security issues.
+When you work in an office, there are often strong security measures already in place and a handy tech team that helps prevent cybersecurity issues.
 When you take your work home with you though, you’ll need to take extra steps to ensure you’re working securely and protecting your company.

 1. Use Strong Passwords

 Your home office likely doesn’t have the same level of preventative security as your workplace, which makes the need for a strong password all the more important.
-Avoid using common passwords such as “password” or repeating numbers that are easy to replicate.
+Avoid using common passwords such as “passwords” or repeating numbers that are easy to replicate.
 It’s also best not to use easily identifiable personal information such as your birthdate or a pet’s name to create your password.
 Make the password random and difficult to guess.

 2. Implement Multi-Factor Authentication

-Speaking of passwords, using a multi-factor authentication process can add an extra layer of protection that is more difficult for hackers to move past.
-Typically, multi-factor authentication requires presenting at least two pieces of evidence to an authentication mechanism such as entering a password and answering a personal question.
+Speaking of passwords, using a multifactor authentication process can add an extra layer of protection that is more difficult for hackers to move past.
+Typically, multifactor authentication requires presenting at least two pieces of evidence to an authentication mechanism, such as entering a password and answering a personal question.

 3. Invest in Antivirus Software

-If you took your work computer home with you, chances are it came equipped with antivirus software, but if you’re using a personal computer or your company allowed you to purchase a new one, you should instal antivirus software to help protect your computer from malware such as viruses, spyware, rootkits, ransomware, and trojans.
+If you took your work computer home with you, chances are it came equipped with antivirus software, but if you’re using a personal computer or your company allowed you to purchase a new one, you should install antivirus software to help protect your computer from malware such as viruses, spyware, rootkits, ransomware, and trojans.

 4. Learn to Avoid Phishing Scams